IonutMorariu/fullstack-template/README.md

-# Docker full stack template
+# Docker full stack template🐳🐳
 This fullstack template is intended to get you going with a GraphQL api (built on top on NodeJS with Express and Apollo server) and a React App (Build using create-react-app)

 The code for both server and client was grabbed from [@the-road-to-graphql](https://github.com/the-road-to-graphql).